yixiangyin/memorize/README.md

 # memorize
-- Still in progress.
+- Still under construction.
-- This app is developed as I am taking the online course https://cs193p.sites.stanford.edu/
+- This app is developed as I am taking the [online course from stanford](https://cs193p.sites.stanford.edu/) that is publicly available.